This post may contain affiliate links. Please read my disclaimer for more information.

 - The drip tray is too small for many actions.

-- You cannot pull back-to-back shots with this machine.
+- You cannot pull back-to-back shots or a double shot with this machine.
 It needs a break to regulate the temperature back to normal for another shot.

-- The machine has a very compact size and can fit in kitchen space easily.
+- The machine has a very compact size and can fit in your kitchen easily.

 - A three-way solenoid valve system allows you a drier puck after brewing.

 - It has a dual heating-up system.
-The system heats the machine faster and in 30 seconds.
+It heats up in about 30 seconds.

-- You can adjust the steam and its power with the knob present.
+- You can adjust the steam and its power with a knob .

-- The drip tray is an optimal size with enough space to cover multiple brews.
+- The drip tray is an optimal size with enough space to cover different size coffee mugs. (just not too big)

 - Gaggia Classic pro is a small machine with not enough space for big cups and not enough space on the cup warmer.